Bugatsec/Prompt-Engineering-Holy-Grail/index.md

 title: Prompt Engineering Holy Grail
 ---

+# Prompt Engineering Holy Grail
+> Originally created by Zac Frulloni.
+>
+> This repository is preserved and maintained by Ranveer Kohli (Bugatsec) to keep this resource accessible and updated.

-Welcome to the Prompt Engineering Hub!
-This repository is a curated resource for anyone interested in learning and advancing prompt engineering techniques.
+Welcome to the Prompt Engineering Hub.
+This repository is a curated resource for learning and advancing prompt engineering techniques.
+It contains guides, tools, courses, communities, and references for anyone interested in prompt engineering and large language models.

 ## Table of Contents